jonnnnyw/php-phantomjs/_version_4/2-installation.md

     $ php composer.phar install
 {% endhighlight %}

-This should install the correct PhantomJS executable for your system and the required `phantomloader` file to the bin locaiton you defined in your `composer.json` file.
+This should install the correct PhantomJS executable for your system in the bin locaiton you defined in your `composer.json` file.

-Now you need to tell the client where to find your bin folder:

-{% highlight php %}

-    <?php

-    use JonnyW\PhantomJs\Client;

-    $client = Client::getInstance();
-    $client->setBinDir('/path/to/bin/dir');
-{% endhighlight %}

 Installing from tarball
 -----------------------